Drew Westling

-Early life and high school career
+Early life

-Westling was born on July 2, 1987 in Newport Beach, California.
-The son of a football coach, he played as a lineman for much of his youth due to his size, switching to quarterback as a freshman.
+Westling was born on July 2, 1987, in Newport Beach, California.
+The son of a football coach, he played as a lineman for much of his youth due to his size, switching to the quarterback position as a high school freshman.
 Westling attended Aliso Niguel High School in Aliso Viejo, California, where he was a three-year letterwinner in football under his father, who was offensive coordinator at the time.
 He suffered a broken leg ahead of his junior season and returned in time for the playoffs, albeit with diminished mobility.
 In the first game of his senior year, Westling passed for a school-record 482 yards and five touchdowns against El Toro High School.
 As a senior, he completed 216-of-350 passes for 2,988 yards and 28 touchdowns with nine interceptions, and rushed for 124 yards and seven touchdowns, to lead the county in passing (over Mark Sanchez) and win Sea View League MVP honors.
 Westling guided the Wolverines to a 10–2 record and an appearance in the CIF quarterfinals.
 However, he was under-recruited after missing his junior season due to injury.
 On February 15, 2005, Westling signed a National Letter of Intent to play college football at Tulsa, which he chose over Idaho.